 - Also accepts HMMER domtblout files and hmmsearch output files

-- Accepts input that hasn't been pre-sorted or even pre-grouped (but can exploit that where specified)
+- Accepts input that hasn't been pre-sorted or even pre-grouped (but can exploit pre-grouping where specified)

 - Allows users to determine their own scoring system to be maximised